History and Mission

 This material is password protected.
 To obtain the password, please contact the circulation desk staff, at (312)362-6892.

 The Law Library maintains research carrels with lockable shelves for use by faculty research assistants and members of the Moot Court Society, DePaul Law Review and other DePaul journals.
 Carrels are available for one semester.
-To obtain a carrel, a student must provide the Circulation Manager with a letter from a College of Law professor or a journal editor requesting a carrel assignment for the student.
+To obtain a carrel, a student must provide the Circulation Manager with a letter from a College of Law faculty member, or a journal editor requesting a carrel assignment for the student.
 Selected materials can be checked out to an assigned carrel for sixteen weeks, but these materials may not be removed from the Library.

-Borrowers are personally responsible for any charges assessed by the lending library and for any damage to, or loss of, ILL materials.
+Borrowers are personally responsible for any charges assessed by the lending library and for any damage to or loss of ILL materials.

 Reference Services (312) 362-6894